pmean/build-website/text/99/access.md

 3. You can also go to <http://www.microsoft.com/data/>, the Microsoft Universal Data Access Web Site.
 Download the latest version of MDAC (Microsoft Data Access Components).
-I have not tried this, so I don\'t know how easy it is to install.
+I have not tried this, so I don't know how easy it is to install.
 4. You might also find MDAC on the Microsoft Access or Microsoft Office CD-ROM.